EvgenyYukhanov/9th-Grade/codedays/feb2021/README.md

 I managed to add Sun, Earth, Moon and a space ship and physics for them.
 Implemented some drawing with control for the simulation speed, scale, center coordinate switchable between the objects.

 This simple approach gives amazing results - the Earth does rotate around the Sun in 365 days, the first cosmic and escape speeds for Earth match the numbers from Wikipedia.

+## Controls

+- 'i' - Zoom In
+- 'o' - Zoom Out
+- 's' - Slow down simulation speed
+- 'f' - Speed up simulation
+- '1' - Make the Sun to be the center
+- '2' - Make the Earth to be the center
+- '3' - Make the Moon to be the center
+- '4' - Make the ship to be the center

+## Have not finished

+It will be a long list.